Therapy Business Or Hobby? How To Make A Living originally published May 2015, updated 1st Sept 2020

-Many end up feeling very frustrated when they realise what it actually takes to run a succesful business.
-And feel very naive when they realise how busy the coaching and therapy market is.
+Many end up feeling very frustrated when they realise what it actually takes to run a successful business and how busy the coaching and therapy market is.
 Why you need to learn how to market your business effectively.
 Why it can take passion, purpose, and determination to grow.

 The Sad Reality Of Fast Track Therapy Training